c-a-s-t-l-e/c-a-s-t-l-e.github.io/about.md

 ![Image of me with a funny mustache](/images/mustachio_me.jpeg)

+Hey!

-Hi!
-My name is Abram, and I'm a guy working on his [PhD in Data Science and Engineering through the Bredesen Center at the University of Tennessee](https://bredesencenter.utk.edu/data-science/).
+My name is Abram.

+I'm a guy working on his [PhD in Data Science and Engineering through the Bredesen Center at the University of Tennessee](https://bredesencenter.utk.edu/data-science/).